ac-springboard/unit-11-exercise-and-alternative/README.md

                     19 // TODO: HOW IS THIS VAR USED?

 ```
-* Before running it, we recommend enabling sounds for the urls `http://localhost` and `http://127.0.0.1` on your browser, for a better experience.
+* Before running it, **we strongly recommend enabling sounds for the urls `http://localhost` and `http://127.0.0.1` on your browser**, for a better experience.
 * To run the project the following commands can be used:

 ```